 A deposit of 50% of the trip is required to book your reservation.
 This deposit is non-refundable.

 The balance of the cost of the trip is due 60 days prior to trip date and is non-refundable.
 Trips not fully paid by this date will be considered cancelled.
-We recommend Trip Cancellation Insurance.
-Travel Guard is one that has been used by several of our clients.
+Trip Cancellation Insurance, which we recommend, is available at: MOGA

 We accept credit cards (Visa/MasterCard only) and checks.